-One of my top priorities as a homeschooling mom was to build godly character into my children.
+One of my top priorities as a homeschooling mom was godly character building.
 Little did I know that God was going to use my kids and my homeschool to build MY character, as well!
-In the process of teaching and training my children, I often had those character building days.
-You know, the ones where the difficult child was more difficult than usual, and the whole day was a character building day.
+In the process of teaching and training my children, I often had those character-building days.
+You know, the ones where the difficult child was more difficult than usual, and the whole day was a character-building day.

 1. Character is more important than getting through the academics for the day.

 Children must learn to obey first, or you can never serve as his teacher.
 Teaching him to obey, to do his work and stick with it, to follow instructions, not to interrupt, and much more requires your diligent supervision and follow-through.
 That is the work of parenting really.
 Unless your children learn to listen to your directions and follow them, it doesn’t matter how great your resources are.
 The first and foremost subject to teach is good behavior born of self-discipline.
 (Character)

 2. Taking time to correct and train a child in godly character is an OPPORTUNITY, not an interruption.